Quick start

 - Swap previous: Ctrl+Alt+Shift+P

-- Swap with main: Ctrl+Alt+Return
+- Swap main: Ctrl+Alt+Shift+Return

 Layout and state: